Administration

 Model for Migration to SAP S/4HANA

-Migration Scenarios for SAP S/4HANA Editions
+Migration Scenarios for the SAP S/4HANA Editions

 Editor’s note: This post has been adapted from a section of the book Migrating to SAP S/4HANA by Frank Densborn, Frank Finkbohner, Jochen Freudenberg, Martina Höft, Kim Mathäß, and Boris Rubarth.